research

 visual crowding

-One focus of our research is ‘crowding’ - the deleterious effect of clutter on object recognition.
-In our visual field, objects are typically easy to see when we look directly at them and difficult to see in the periphery (the ‘edges’ of our vision).
-This difference is not simply to do with resolution – even when a target object is large enough to be seen in isolation in peripheral vision, the placement of other objects nearby can render the target ‘jumbled’ and impossible to recognise.
+This difference is not simply to do with resolution – even when a target object is large enough to be seen in isolation in peripheral vision, the placement of other objects nearby can make the target appear ‘jumbled’ and difficult to recognise.
 This is known as ‘visual crowding’.
 You can see an example below.
-Fix your gaze on the cross in the centre – the letter ‘E’ should be visible in the left hand side of your peripheral vision.
-In contrast, you should find it considerably more difficult to identify the central letter of the three on the right, despite all letters being exactly the same size.
+Fix your gaze on the cross in the centre – the letter ‘E’ should be visible on the left hand side of your peripheral vision.
+In contrast, you should find it much more difficult to identify the central letter of the three on the right, despite all letters being exactly the same size.
 This is due to crowding.
-It is crowding and not simple resolution that limits our object recognition over more than 95% of the visual field.

 Selected publications:

-amblyopia & development
+amblyopia

-Although crowding does not greatly affect the centre of gaze (where you’re looking) in ‘normal’ vision, it becomes elevated the case of strabismic amblyopia, often known as ‘lazy eye’.
+Although crowding does not greatly affect the centre of gaze (where you’re looking) in ‘typical’ vision, it becomes elevated the case of strabismic amblyopia, often known as ‘lazy eye’.
 Amblyopia is the most common cause of visual impairment in children and affects ~3% of the population.
 It is defined by impaired resolution in one eye that occurs despite optical correction.
 In addition, the central vision of the amblyopic eye is also strongly affected by crowding – one of our research areas is to examine whether the mechanisms underlying amblyopic crowding are the same as those that produce crowding in our peripheral vision.
 We are also interested in the development of new treatment programs for amblyopia, specifically those aimed at the development of binocular vision (unlike traditional ‘patching’ approaches).

 Selected publications: